Aarhus City Hall: Architecture and design

 The price for the building was 9.5 mio.
-DKR, including the cost of the land area and inventory which in itself comprised 1.5 mio.
-DKR.
+DKK, including the cost of the land area and inventory which in itself comprised 1.5 mio.
+DKK.
 As one of just a few Danish city halls, it was marked for preservation in March 1994 because of its unique architecture and design.
 In January 2006, the city hall was included in the Danish Culture Canon under architecture.

 The city hall features as the main location of the short film Nada - Act II by Slovenian artist Jasmina Cibic.

 Former city halls

 Aarhus has officially had two former city halls.
 The first was erected in the middle of the 15th century and was situated in front of the tower of the Aarhus Cathedral.
 It was demolished in 1859.

 The second city hall was erected during 1856 and 1857, immediately northeast of the Cathedral.
 Officially it was city hall, courthouse and penitentiary.
 From 1856 to 1906, the county councils also held their meetings in the building and the Aarhus art museum, that now has evolved to become the ARoS art museum, started out in the attic in 1859.
 When the building was not needed as a city hall any longer due to the erection of the present city hall, the building was in use as a police station between 1941 and 1984.
 Today the building houses Kvindemuseet, a museum for women's culture and history in Denmark.